onqtam/headjack/src/topics.md

 joinability

+stability of identifiers is crucial for relational databases.
+The relational model is built on the premise of stable identifiers.

 key stability ==> information deduplication & integration

 If you choose an obscure tag or even if its the same but from an unpopular collection you'd simply limit your visibility & discoverability - there's an implied incentive to use the most popular collections when tagging your content